-During the 30 June 2022, the consolidated entity has spent \$100,000 (2021: \$675,000) building a new Applyflow Platform using the JXT Platform as a base for the technology.
+During the 30 June 2023, the consolidated entity has spent \$nil (2022: \$100,000) building a new Applyflow Platform using the JXT Platform as a base for the technology.
 Customers are being gradually transitioned over to the new Applyflow Platform.

-The recoverable amount of the consolidated entity's intangible platform value has been determined by a value-in-use calculation using a discounted cash flow model, based on a 5-year projection period approved by the Board, together with a terminal value.
+At 30 June 2022, the recoverable amount of the consolidated entity's intangible platform value was determined by a value-in-use calculation using a discounted cash flow model, based on a 5-year projection period approved by the Board, together with a terminal value.

 Key assumptions are those to which the recoverable amount of an asset or cash-generating units is most sensitive.
-The following key assumptions were used in the discounted cash flow model for the consolidated entity's operations:
+The following key assumptions were used in the discounted cash flow model for the consolidated entity's operations at 30 June 2022: